Business intelligence for finance: capabilities, tools, and integrations

 Smart decision-making

-BI helps make sense of enormous amounts of disorganized data quickly and systematically.
-Companies can analyze internal and external data and make more efficient business decisions with immediate access to business data.
-At the push of a button, decision-makers can answer the questions like: What was this quarter's performance?
+BI tools help quickly derive actionable insights from the enormous amounts of disorganized data.
+Companies can analyze data sets from internal and external sources and make more efficient business decisions due to immediate access to business insights.
+At the push of a button, they can answer questions like: What was this quarter's performance?
 How does a chosen strategy impact the received profit?
 What is the status of the customer credit pipeline?

 Increased customer lifetime value